+UNPRECEDENTED.

-HATS AND CAPS IN ENDLESS VARIETY AND AT PRICES UNPRECEDENTED.
-The Hats are Manufactured by the Working Hatters of
+The Hats are Manufactured by the Working Hatters of Manchester.

-ONDON AND COUNTY FIRE AND LIFE ASSURANCE COMPANY.
-INCORPORATED BY ACT OF PARLIAMENT Chief Office .- 484, OXFORD STREET, LONDON.
+ONDON AND COUNTY FIRE AND LIFE · ASSURANCE COMPANY.
+INCORPORATED BY ACT OF PARLIAMENT.
+Chief Office .- 484, OXFORD STREET, LONDON.
 Near the British Museum.

 With Branches or Agencies in many of the principal Towns Great Britain.

-Bankers .- LONDON AND COUNTY BANK.
-SPECIAL ADVANTAGES.
+Bankers.-LONDON AND COUNTY RANK.

 A Guarantee Fund of £100,000 with a minimum interest of £5 per cent.
 Policies Indisputable, and not liable to Forfeiture.
-Credit given Folicies indisputable, and not hable to Forestate.
-Obesit given for payment of premiums in certain cases.
+Credit given for payment of premiums in certain cases.

 Life Policy Stamps and Medical Fees paid by the Company.
 Policies issued from £10 to £5,000, at Low Rates of Premium, payable yearly, half-yearly, quarterly, or monthly.
-The whole of rent by fire provided against.
+The whole of profits divided.

 Unhealthy and 'declined' lives accepted.
 Prompt payment of Ordinary Fire Insurances taken at 1s.
-6d. per cent., and loss of
+6d. per cent., and loss rent by fire provided against.
+Fire policies issued free of expense, when the annual premiums are 5s, or upwards.

-Fire policies issued free of expense, when the annual premiums Ten per cent. allowed on six years' pre-payments.
+Ten per cent. allowed on six years' pre-payments.
 Policies purchased.
 Assignments and transfers registered free of expense.
 Assurances granted for any shorter period than a year.
+Loans granted on real or personal security.
+Borrowers in build-

-Loans granted or real or personal security.
+Loans granted on real or personal security.
 Borrowers in building societies can secure their payments on easy terms.

-Money receive 1 on deposit accounts at interest.
+Money received on deposit accounts at interest.

 Mortgages redeemed.
-Leaseholds and Copyholds rendered equal to freeholds and accounts. to freeholds, and amounts secured to pay fines, repairs, &c., &c.
+Leaseholds and Copyholds rendered equal to freeholds, and amounts secured to pay fines, repairs, &c., &c.

 Provision made for children, widows, and old age; and every description of Assurance business transacted on equitable terms.

+Assurances effected daily Office hours 10 to 5.
 Assurances effected daily.
 Office hours 10 to 5.

 Pros ectuses, rates, and every information and shares may be obtained from the Secretary.

-A liberal commission allowed to all who introduce business. , Agents wanted where none are appointed.
+A liberal commission allowed to all who introduce business.

+.
+Agents wanted where none are appointed.
 WILLIAM NEWTON, Secretary.

-MATRIMONIAL ALLIANCE ASSOCIATION.

-Legally Established 1849.
+MATRIMONIAL ALLIANCE ASSOCIATION Legally Established 1849.

-Head Office, London, Lincoln's Inn Field Chambers, and 2, Portsmouth-street, Lincoln's Inn Fields,-Branch Offices, Liverpool, Mangheston Printelly.
-Manchester, Bristol, York, and Aberdeen.
-Confidential Referee R. Warwick, Esq.
+Head Office, London, Lincoln's Inn Field Chambers, and 2, Portsmouth-street, Lincoln's Inn Fields,-Branch Offices, Liverpool, Manchester, Bristol, York, and Aberdeen.

-ATRIMONIAL ALLIANCE ASSOCIATION, conducted on the system as so successfully adopted on the Continent, legally established as a medium for the introduction of both exceptible stablished as a medium for the introduction of both exceptible stablished as a medium for the introduction of both sexes unknown to each other, who are desirous of entering into matrimony, and who may rely on strict honour and secrecy.
+Confidential Referee - R. Warwick, Esq.
+MATRIMONIAL ALLIANCE ASSOCIAon the Continent, legally established as a medium for the introduction of both sexes unknown to each other, who are desirous of entering into matrimony, and who may rely on strict honour and secrecy.
 None but respectable parties negotiated with.
 Applicants may sign by initial or otherwise.

-Full particulars, with printed forms of application, lists of agents, and instructions, sent free, on receipt of six post stamps by
+Full particulars, with printed ferms of application, lists of agents, and instructions, sent free, on receipt of six post stamps by